 It is better to make sure a bitcoin wallet is installed first, in order to secure bitcoins.

-A bitcoin wallet is a software program that plays a role of a bank account for bitcoins.
+A bitcoin wallet is a software program that plays the role of a bank account for bitcoins.
 It allows receiving, storing and send bitcoins to others.

-Bitcoin machines do not require having credit card or bank account with any of the banks involved in order to carry out transaction of Bitcoin.
+Bitcoin machines do not require having a credit card or bank account with any of the banks involved in order to carry out a transaction of Bitcoin.

 They are faster than online bitcoin exchanges in processing transactions on the other hand.

 When it comes to making transactions, those machines were reported to have fewer complications, in comparison to those online systems.

 Bitcoin ATM investors look at the barriers to entry as being much lower in comparison to most bitcoin business models, and not restricting that to bitcoin exchanges only.